memfault/interrupt/_drafts/arm-cortex-m-exceptions-and-nvic.md

 An exception can be in one of several states:

-- **Pending** - The MCU has detected the exception and scheduled it but has not yet invoked the handler for it
+- **Pending** - The MCU has detected the exception and scheduled it but has not yet invoked the handler for it.
 - **Active** - The MCU has started to run the exception handler but not yet finished executing it.
-It's possible for the exception to have been "pre-empted" by a higher priority handler
+It's possible for the exception to have been "pre-empted" by a higher priority handler and be in this state.
 - **Pending & Active** - Only possible for asynchronous exceptions, this basically means the exception was detected by the MCU again while processing an earlier detected version of the same exception.
-- **Inactive** - The exception is neither pending or active
+- **Inactive** - The exception is neither pending nor active.

 Some exceptions can be selectively Enabled or Disabled.

-> NOTE: Even while an exception is disabled, it can still reach the pending state.
+> NOTE: Even while an exception is disabled, it can still reach the **pending** state.
 Upon being
 > enabled it will then transition to active.
-It's generally a good idea to clear any pending exceptions for an interrupt before enabling them.
+It's generally a good idea to clear any pending exceptions for an interrupt before enabling it.

 Let's explore the different types of exceptions available on ARM Cortex-M MCUs: